wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 [Read more about Ember Templates](http://emberjs.com/guides/templates/handlebars-basics)

 This is the Ember equivalent of a Rails layout template.
-The `outlet` is the Ember equivalient to `yield` in Rails.
+The `outlet` is the Ember equivalent to `yield` in Rails.
 So this template will wrap the other templates we plan on rendering.
 I will come back to the `<li>`s in the nav later.

 Next we're going to setup a default route and render a template.
 In `app/assets/javascripts/routes.coffee`